panzerdp/dmitripavlutin.com/content/posts/007-this/index.md

  * constructor invocation: `new RegExp('\\d')`
  * indirect invocation: `alert.call(undefined, 'Hello World!')`

-Each invocation type defines the context in its own way, so `this` behaves slightly different than the developer expects.
+Each invocation type defines the context in its way, so `this` behaves differently than the developer expects.

 ![The mystery of this in JavaScript](./images/Gentle-explanation-of-this--7--1.png)

 Moreover [strict mode](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Strict_mode) also affects the execution context.

-> The key to understanding `this` keyword is having a clear view over function invocation and how it impacts the context.
+> The key to understanding `this` keyword is having a clear view of function invocation and how it impacts the context.

 This article focuses on the invocation explanation, how the function invocation influences `this` and demonstrates the common pitfalls of identifying the value of `this`.